 *Declutter Your Manuscript Before You Hit Send – Andrea Merrell – Is your manuscript really ready to submit?
 This class will take a look at twelve factors that could send your hard work to the editorial graveyard.

-Eleven spots will be available for one-on-one mentoring by award-winning, best-selling author, Yvonne Lehman.
-Author and teacher Larry Leech, social media whiz-gal Edie Melson, and speaker-author Linda Gilden will also be available for private appointments.
+Eleven spots will be available for one-on-one mentoring by award-winning, best-selling authors.
+Author and teacher Larry Leech, social media whiz-gal Edie Melson, and speaker-author-singer, Billy Wayne Arrington, will also be available for private appointments.
 Writers coach Eddie Jones will work with conferees on their fiction/non-fiction projects and answer questions regarding traditional publishing versus self-publishing, the publishing process, Amazon Kindle publishing, IngramSpark, and Amazon ads.

 Mentoring spots are open to writers who have a novel or non-fiction manuscript in progress.
-The mentoring will be a 1-hour one-on-one time where Yvonne will work with fiction.
-Linda will address speaking, magazine and articles, and non-fiction.
-Speakers should have the beginnings of a platform.
-Linda will work specifically with you on your novel, non-fiction proposal, and presentation.
+The mentoring will be a 1-hour one-on-one time where Larry will work with fiction and non-fiction.

 While Edie will work with you on your website, blog, and social media, Billy Wayne can help you with songwriting, lyrics, and screenplays as well as ministry, Lori Marett will work with fiction and non-fiction.
 The cost is $50 (additional to your ACWC registration) and the spots are first-come, first-serve.
 You will contact Terri Kelly at [email protected] AFTER you register to apply for one of these mentoring spots.